Century-old shipwreck vanishes back into Mississippi River; researchers preserving history through 3D recreation

 McGimsey watched as water levels gradually rose and swallowed up the ship, first spotted by a passerby in early October.

 It's something that was the subject of weeks of research from the state's archeology department.
-Thanks to an engineering company here in Baton Rouge, they cane preserve that history through technology.
+Thanks to an engineering company here in Baton Rouge, they can preserve that history through technology.

 "The digital model will always be there for researchers and the general public," McGimsey says.